-Christopher Morley (1890-1957), American man of letters successful in many pursuits including humourist, playwright, poet, essayist and editor.
-Sometimes compared to Noel Coward's sophistication, the mordantly witty author embarked on a prolific career which produced such works as the stream of consciousness best selling novel Kitty Foyle (1939).
+Christopher Morley (1890-1957), American man of letters, successful in many pursuits including journalist, humourist, playwright, poet, essayist and editor.
+Sometimes compared to Noel Coward's sophistication, the mordantly witty author embarked on a prolific career which produced such works as the stream-of-consciousness best-selling novel Kitty Foyle (1939).

 On 5 May 1890, Christopher Darlington Morley was born in Haverford, Pennsylvania.
 His father, Frank Morley, was a math professor at Haverford College, his mother, Lilian Janet Bird, a musician and poet who would teach her son to read.
 The Morley's moved to Baltimore, Maryland in 1900.
 In 1906 Morley entered Haverford College, and as valedictorian graduated four years later.
 His brother Felix Morley would later become President of Haverford.